random-cup/right-brain/about.md

 title: About
 ---

-Left Brain Dominant is a blog dedicated to exploring the technical and analytical.
-It has a sister site called Right Brain Dominant.
+Right Brain Dominant is a blog dedicated to exploring the artistic and creative.
+It has a sister site called Left Brain Dominant.